Fundamentals of Engineering Examination (F.E.)

 - A calculator - a list of approved calculators will be on the NCEES website

 The FE is a closed-book exam.
 You will be provided with an electronic reference on exam day

 Results will be released to the licensing boards approximately 8-10 weeks after the exam.
 Depending on your state, you will be notified of your exam result online through your My NCEES account or via postal mail from your state licensing board.
 Results are never given over the phone.

 Fundamentals of Engineering Reference Handbook

-For more information or to pick up application materials, please contact:
+For more information contact: